handshake-org/urkel/research/merklix/README.md

 The actual leaf data is stored at `value_position` in `value_file`.

 This module will store the tree in a series of append-only files.
+A particularly large write buffer is used to batch all insertions.
 Atomicity with a parent database can be achieved by fsyncing every write and inserting the best root hash and file position into something like leveldb (once the fsync has completed).

-We use a particularly large write buffer to batch every single insert.
+### Collision Attacks

+It is possible for someone to grind a key to create bit collisions.
+Currently, the entire bitcoin network produces 72-80 bit collisions on block hashes.
+So worst case, that's 72-80 levels deep, but while storage increases, the rounds of hashing are still half (or less than half) of that of a sparse merkle tree.

 ## Contribution and License Agreement